 Antique Desks Tell Great Stories

-Remember the old-time movies where powerful men and women sat behind ornate desks?
+Remember the old-time movies where powerful men and women sat behind ornate or antique desks?
 Many a classic was written on one of those, with an oil lamp and the end of a feather dipped into ink.